Individual Therapy • Groups • Workshops • Training • Presentations • Consulting • Collaborations

 In addition to a MA in Clinical Mental Health Counseling, she has advanced specialized training in Dance/Movement Therapy (D/MT).
 This speciality has imbued her with insights from somatic psychology, current neuroscience research, creative arts approaches, and expressive therapies.

-With heart-full acknowledgment of the ancient and indigenous ways dance and movement have always been healing, Kelsey draws from these intelligences to harness creativity in the healing process through the sophisticated framework D/MT offers.
+With deep respect for the ancient ways dance and movement have always been healing, Kelsey draws from these intelligences to harness creativity in the healing process through the sophisticated framework D/MT offers.

 Read on below about how Kelsey describes her collaboration with clients, colleagues, and other organizations.